-Now into its twelfth year, the annual Cancer Council NSW Seven Bridges Walk will return on Sunday 29 October 2017 bigger and better than ever.
+Now into its twelfth year, the annual Cancer Council NSW Seven Bridges Walk is a celebration of walking around Sydney Harbour in support of a cancer-free future.

-The past ten years has seen a total of 90,000 walkers take part in the Seven Bridges Walk and over $2.7 million raised for charity.
-The event is a great way to see Sydney, benefit your health, join in a great community activity and raise money for charity.
-You can donate online or at any of the event Villages or bridges along the way.
+Over 100,000 walkers have taken part in the Seven Bridges Walk over the past eleven years, and over $3.4 million has been raised for Cancer Council NSW.
+The event is a great way to see Sydney, benefit your health, join in a great community activity, and raise money for Cancer Council NSW.
+Our fundraising target is $615,000 this year.

-To participate in the event you can register online prior to the day or pay on the day.
+To participate in the event register online prior to the day nominating your starting Village or pay on the day.

 Children 12 and under are free

 The Cancer Council NSW Seven Bridges Walk is an experience celebrating walking.
 The course is a 28km closed loop circuit that travels clockwise around Sydney Harbour, highlighting many magnificent views and harbourside localities.

 The course and facilities will be open from 7.30am - 4.30pm on event day.